seng499-company2/front-end/README.md

 ### Development

 Ensure the dependencies are installed (see above) and the `back-end` is running with its basic "worlds" setup (docker recommended).

+Copy the `.example.env.local` file to `.env.local` and edit it to match your local backend instance.

 Then, run the following command to start the development server:

 ```bash
 npm run dev